purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

 After creating an instance of the streaming client, your client can add event handlers for incoming sessions (for inbound or outbound calls). `requestIncomingRtcSession` is an example of an webrtcSessions event.
 You can answer and control sessions via the methods documented below.
-Most call control actions, however, should be done via the PureCloud Public API (or the Public API javascript SDK).
+Most call control actions, however, should be done via the Genesys Cloud Public API (or the Public API javascript SDK).

 Once the client has a session, it can add event handlers for lower level control